-To Begin Your TourThis tour of the Soldiers’ National Cemetery starts at the Taneytown Road entrance.
+To Begin Your TourThis tour of the Gettysburg National Cemetery starts at the Taneytown Road entrance.
 You may follow the path from the Visitor Center to this point or park at the Cemetery parking area adjacent to the Taneytown Road.
 From the parking lot follow the short walking path up the hill and carefully cross the Taneytown Road to enter the Cemetery.
 Please be wary of vehicular traffic.
 The principal tour consists of five main stops (although you are encouraged to explore other elements of the cemetery at your leisure) and should take approximately 30-45 minutes.

-Silence and RespectWhile visiting the Soldiers' National Cemetery, we ask that you respect this hallowed ground.
+Silence and RespectWhile visiting the Gettysburg National Cemetery, we ask that you respect this hallowed ground.
 Please, do not climb or sit on the graves, monuments, markers, or cannons.
 Please do not run or shout in the cemetery.
 Group leaders, teachers and parents: please supervise your members/students/children throughout the cemetery grounds.

 Tour StopsNote: The tour stops are not marked by signs.
 Instead use the following numbered landmark descriptions and this map for guidance.